wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 To enable the compressed to store more logic blocks than the capacity of the data array, every data array slot is associated with two tag array entries (i.e., the tag array is 2x over-provisioned).
 If both blocks described by the two tag array entries can be compressed to less than half of the slot size, then the two blocks are stored in the same data array slot.
-Otherwise, only one tag entry is used, and the block is stored in completely uncompressed form.
+Otherwise, only one tag entry is used.

 A compressed block is stored in the data array as an array of uncompressed words in that block.
 Compressed words do not need to be stored, as they are already encoded in the "mask" fields of the tag array.